ryanaspire/everfiler/README.md

 ## Installation
 - Install Tag (https://github.com/jdberry/tag) (I use Homebrew)
 - Install Mutt mail client (http://www.mutt.org/)
-- Open the script and add the Notebook you'd like the document to b filed to, your private Evernote email address and (optionally if you'd like to receive notifications) your Pushover credentials.
+- Open the script and edit the following:
+  - The Notebook you'd like the document to be filed to
+  - Your private Evernote email address
+  - Your Pushover credentials (optional)

-## Assistance Required
+## Help Wanted
 - I'm having trouble running this as a Shell script from Hazel.
 When I run it as an Automator script via Hazel, it works.
 More details to come
-- My home ISP blocks port 25 so sendmail doesn't work.
-Mutt setup is a pain.
-Would love to find a better solution to this
+- My home ISP blocks port 25 so [mail] doesn't work.
+Setting up Mutt is a pain.
+Would love to find a simpler solution
-- It would be great to have an if statement determine if a success or error message is sent to Pushover
+- Currently the Pusherover notification fires a success notification unconditionally.
+Would be great to have a success/error notification.